 Read also: There are many ghost stories about dogs and cats haunting places.
 Check out The Story that Inspired The Hound of the Baskervilles, The Poltergeist of Greyfriars Kirkyard and The Black Cat of War.

 The Dark Hallway

 Unrest crept into the guards at the fortress.
 “What about the Malcanis?
-It was right there the collapse happened”, they whispered among themselves.
-Everyone knew about the legend.
-And reports about people spotting it was plenty of.
+It was right there the collapse happened”, they whispered among themselves when they were standing guard.
+Everyone knew about the legend about the poor dog that had been bricked up.
+And reports about people spotting the ghost there was plenty of.

 A sound was heard in the hallway under the fortress and everyone feared that the castle was under attack.
 No one was brave enough to investigate the cause of the ruckus.
 Not even if the intruders was Swedish forces.
 The Malcanis put fear in the soldiers.

-From the shadows a dog, red-glowing eyes appeared with fangs and a chain around its neck.
-He got into a bloody fight with the ghost dog, that didn’t disappeared until Peder threw a torch right at it.
+From the shadows he saw a dog, red-glowing eyes appeared with fangs and a chain around its neck.
+He got into a bloody fight with the ghost dog, that didn’t disappeared until Peder threw a torch right at it and it retreated back into the darkness.
 The commander came crawling out on all four, more dead than alive, stuttering only one word: The Malcanis!